 Maybe a good similarity could be why many men do not visit their urologist to talk about sexual problems (it feels very uncomfortable) and only visit them when it’s related to kidney stones.

 3. The coach is not an expert on anything other than coaching.

-Why CEOs of Fortune 500 companies work with coaches?
+Why do CEOs of Fortune 500 companies work with coaches?

 Do these coaches know more about leading business than our CEO?
 Do they know more about tennis than the current #1 ATP player?

-The role of the coach is not being an expert.
-The role of the coach is helping you to get beyond your current limitations, beliefs, and level of awareness so you can change your current reality.
+The role of the coach is not to be an expert.
+The role of the coach is to help you to get beyond your current limitations, beliefs, and level of awareness so you can change your current reality.